SharePoint/PnP-Guidance/articles/app-model-recipe-site-provisioning.md

 The following articles describe the override create site link pattern and provide code samples to get you started.

 - [Self-Service Site Provisioning using Apps for SharePoint 2013 (MSDN Blog)](http://blogs.msdn.com/b/richard_dizeregas_blog/archive/2013/04/04/self-service-site-provisioning-using-apps-for-sharepoint-2013.aspx)
-	+ End to end article about this pattern with accompanying video.
+	+ End-to-end article about this pattern with accompanying video.
 - [Provisioning.Cloud.Sync (O365 PnP Sample)](https://github.com/OfficeDev/PnP/tree/master/Solutions/Provisioning.Cloud.Sync)
-	+ This solution shows the model for providing synchronous site collection or sub site creation experience to introduce model for site templates without using actual sandbox solutions or stp files.
+	+ This solution shows the model for providing synchronous site collection or sub site creation experience to introduce model for site templates without using actual sandbox solutions or stp files. **{Todd, please re-read the previous sentence and consider rewriting.
+You might just be missing "a" before the word model, or more text is missing.}**

 Override the create sub site link
 ---------------------------------

-In this pattern the link to create a sub site is overridden with a link that points to a Provider-hosted app.
+In this pattern, the link to create a sub site is overridden with a link that points to a Provider-hosted app.
 CSOM code running in a Provider-hosted app is executed via the remote provisioning pattern as part of the site creation process.

-- The pattern is only used when targeting sub site creation, it is not used to create site collections.
+- The pattern is only used when targeting sub site creation; it is not used to create site collections.
 - The override URL is configured with a custom action that uses JavaScript to modify the link.
 This URL points to a Provider-hosted app.
 - The Provider-hosted app uses CSOM APIs to create sub sites.
 	+ CSOM/REST APIs may also be used to configure other aspects of the site during the provisioning process.